 Curate your own gallery wall by hanging artwork together as a cluster.
 Decide which paintings, prints or fabric will anchor the scheme then take your decorating cues from them.
 In Elizabeth Hay (opens in new tab)'s home, the designer uses a mix of inherited heirlooms, art gathered from her travels and her own pieces to create a unique look.
 After all, your gallery wall should be something be visually pleasing to you.

-Play around with the layout of your frames before hanging; try out evenly spaced rows and columns, or experiment with asymmetrical formations for something a little different.
+Play around with the layout of your frames before hanging; try out evenly spaced rows and columns, or experiment with asymmetrical formations for something a little different - great for accent wall ideas.

 2. Create a gallery wall in the kitchen

 Unusual as it may seem, we are seeing more and more people experiment with gallery wall ideas in the kitchen.
 Now this may not seem like a most sensible space for displaying an expensive art collection, done right, it could be your most admired.
-Many would argue that art belongs in the kitchen just as much as it does any other room, and we can't help but agree.
+Many would argue that kitchen art ideas are just as important as art in any other room, and we can't help but agree.

 If you are dedicated to the cause, then we suggest taking your gallery wall above the backsplash, or perched on a shelf away from the sink or stove.
 However, it is imperative that you speak to a specialist framer before doing so.
 ‘Objects you might not notice, such as kettles and radiators, can cause damage,’ says Daniel Syrett, Runway Gallery owner.
 ‘If the artwork is going to go in a kitchen or bathroom it needs to be sealed in a particular way.’